SketchMaster2001/Swiftcord-Docs/docs/getting-started/new-project.md

 This guide will take you through the steps for creation a Discord Bot with Swiftcord.

 If you have not yet installed Swift, then be sure to do so first.
+More information on installing Swift can be found here on [Swift.org](https://www.swift.org/getting-started/#installing-swift).

 ## New Project